SimonLy95/MonthlySlip/README.md

 # MonthlySlip
 A program that generates a monthly payment slip from the entered data.
-The source code (EmployeeMonthlySlip.java) and a runnable MonthlySlip.exe would be provided, although; the executable may be the inferior version.
-Just double click on MonthlySlip.bat to run the program, if using the source code, run the program on the IDE of the users' choice.
+The source code and an executable will be provided.
+A version with encapsulation and working aws would be provided if there is more time.

 <br /> Assumptions made:
 1. Names must only be letters and hyphens